 Econometrics Summer Masterclass and Workshop

-The Econometrics Summer Workshop and Masterclass, jointly organised by Mingli Chen, Luis E. Candelaria, and the Econometrics and Labor Research Group, took place from 30th May to 1st June at the University of Warwick.
-The topic of this year events was the Econometrics of Network Models.
+The Econometrics Summer Workshop and Masterclass, jointly organised by Mingli Chen, Luis E. Candelaria, and the Econometrics and Labour Research Group, took place from 30th May to 1st June at the University of Warwick.
+The topic of this year's event was the Econometrics of Network Models.

 More than 40 attendees including faculty and PhD students from different universities benefited from the energetic environment to discuss and exchange ideas on various topics of network analysis.